-Figure 6 shows the BS computed for runs submitted for sub-task a at the 12-month PH.
-The average 12-month BS of the 100 random classifiers is reported in the last row.
-The random classifier yield a 12-month BS of around 0.325 as the random probability values were, on average, well distributed in the range [0, 1].
-Runs submitted by the CampBioMed team showed the best calibration at this PH (12-month BS < 0.225), while those submitted by the SBB team showed the worst one (12-month BS > 0.675), mainly due to a consistent overestimation of the event probability.
-Other participants' runs had 12-month BSs comparable with the random classifiers as their models did not correctly predict the event probability but neither showed consistent overestimation trends.
+As a final anylsis concerning pilot task 1, we compute the BS for the runs submitted for all the sub-tasks.
+The random classifier yielded a BS of around 0.325 regardless of the considered PH and sub-task as the random probability values were, on average, always well distributed in the range [0, 1].
+Runs submitted by the CampBioMed team showed the best calibration at short PHs (12-24 months), while those submitted by the SBB team showed the worst one, mainly due to a consistent overestimation of the event probability.
+Other participants' runs, when considering a short PH, led to BS values that were comparable with those obtained by the random classifiers, as their models neither accurately predict the event probability, nor showed consistent underor overestimation trends.
+Some runs submitted by the CampBioMed team, which had good calibration with a short PH, led to a poorer calibration at longer PHs (48-60 months).
+All other runs submitted by the participants significantly outperformed the random classifiers at 48-60 months by showing good calibration, with the SBB team leading the pack.